brightcove/brightcove-player-sdk-ios-sidecarsubtitles/README.md

 =================================
 The BCOVSidecarSubtitle plugin will look for the presence of an array of subtitle metadata in the `BCOVVideo` object properties, keyed by kBCOVSSVideoPropertiesKeyTextTracks.
 If you are using `BCOVPlaybackService` to retrieve videos and those videos have text tracks associated with them, this will be populated automatically.

-If you are a providing your own videos, are a Perform customer or trying to use `BCOVCatalogService`, you will need to structure the data as shown below:
+If you are a providing your own videos or are a Perform customer, you will need to structure the data as shown below:

      NSArray *subtitles = @[
         @{